Become skilled in multiple construction trades to increase your earning potential.

 Is an apprenticeship available?

-There are a wide range of apprenticeships available in the construction trades industry including Bench Joinery, Bricklaying, Painting & Decorating, Site Carpentry and Construction.
+There is a wide range of apprenticeships available in the construction trades industry including Bench Joinery, Bricklaying, Painting & Decorating, Site Carpentry and Construction.

 You’ll spend one day a week at College learning the key skills required, before putting them into practice with your employer at work.